All Episodes

 Let me find this in the stack.

-Something Bloomberg is doing in New York, you know, they get the new tobacco taxes, new smoking rules, and uh they're having to uh post big no smoking signs at every seat cigarette retailer.
+You know, they get the new tobacco taxes, new smoking rules, and they're having to post big no-smoking signs at every cigarette retailer.

 It's at the bottom of my stack.

-Here's the story, it's in Channel 2 in New York.
+It's in Channel 2 of New York.

-Do you know how much tax revenue the State of New York uses and where it goes?
+Do you know how much tax revenue the state of New York uses and where it goes?

-It goes to health care countries for kids, it goes to the general fund.
+It goes to the general fund.

 They have just raised taxes on cigarettes, and now they're trying to intimidate people into not buying the product.